 If you have more space to write copy, you can expand your argument.
 You can see that Apple takes this approach when they write sales pages.
 The long-form sales pages that Apple use runs through all of the main features that would make a person want to buy a phone.

-I counted 29 sections to their sales page.
+I counted 29 sections on their sales page.
 The copywriters discuss everything from the phone’s size, processor speed, image quality, and a whole lot more.

 Your messaging hierarchy will play an important role in a marketing funnel.
 For example, your funnel might start with an email to subscribers.
 In that email, you’ll cover only the most important points to make a person want to click on your link.